GaloisInc/BESSPIN-Demonstrator/README.md

 3. Full functionality
     - boot time: 15-20 min
     - all hacks and features are enabled
-    - uses SSITH technology to protect the infotainment (HARDENS from LM), and the ECU / crirical systems (CHERI from SRI-Cambridge)
+    - uses SSITH technology to protect the infotainment (HARDENS from LM), and the ECU / critical systems (CHERI from SRI-Cambridge)
     - all 6 FPGAs running

 ## Exhibit setup